-Key risk Risk management Impact of political, legislative, rental and welfare reforms Regular stress testing of business plan under different plans Continual review by both Audit Committee and the Stand alone Financial Inclusion Team Duty of care to staff, customers and the public in the operation of our business Comprehensive safety management system cover in place to ensure all staff have suitable knowled followed Safeguarding policy in place OHSAS/ISO 18001 accredited.
-CHAS accredited. followed Major incident plan in place and regularly review Qualified external consultants and advisors utilis Additional safety spend in light of Grenfell traged Development Programme slow down/acceleration Board reviews the development programme at even ongoing development completion and cash forect Continual assessment of effect on internal coven Regular review of the housing market for signs of Poor business planning/forecasting Continuous remodelling and updating of long, me Regular review of economic, financial and operate to plan mitigating actions to maintain business p Financial consultants used to review and advise ferent scenarios to develop contingency the Board ering safety procedures/risk assessments dge and compliance.
-HSE best practice wed ised for all health and safety areas edy every meeting ecasts are monitored on a regular basis nant buffers of a market slowdown nedium and short term forecasts ating assumptions and sensitivity analysis plan and forecast objectives
+Key risk Risk management Impact of political, legislative, rental and welfare reforms Regular stress testing of business plan under different scenarios to develop contingency plans Continual review by both Audit Committee and the Board Stand alone Financial Inclusion Team Duty of care to staff, customers and the public in the operation of our business Comprehensive safety management system covering safety procedures/risk assessments in place to ensure all staff have suitable knowledge and compliance.
+HSE best practice followed Safeguarding policy in place OHSAS/ISO 18001 accredited.
+CHAS accredited.
+ROSPA health and safety best practice followed Major incident plan in place and regularly reviewed Qualified external consultants and advisors utilised for all health and safety areas Additional safety spend in light of Grenfell tragedy Development Programme slow down/acceleration Board reviews the development programme at every meeting Ongoing development completion and cash forecasts are monitored on a regular basis Continual assessment of effect on internal covenant buffers Regular review of the housing market for signs of a market slowdown Poor business planning/forecasting Continuous remodelling and updating of long, medium and short term forecasts Regular review of economic, financial and operating assumptions and sensitivity analysis to plan mitigating actions to maintain business plan and forecast objectives Financial consultants used to review and advise

-RISK MANA
+RISK MANAGMENT